Receive the latest news, grant offerings, and community events.

 In 2017, two gatherings were held at Jacob’s Pillow with the New England dance community in response to the findings from NEFA’s 2016 National Dance Project evaluation, “Moving Dance Forward” — which identified that New England dance artists have only received 2.9% of NDP’s core artist grants, with only the South (1.4%) and Mid America (1.2%) receiving less support.
 The New England Choreographers’ Convening and New England Dance Cultural Organizers Convening engaged over 65 participants to consider the conditions necessary for a robust ecology for dance artists in New England.

-RDDI New England Now is being developed to strengthen and elevate visibility for New England dance makers as a direct response to convening findings with funding from the Boston Foundation, the Doris Duke Charitable Foundation, and the Aliad Fund at the Boston Foundation.
+RDDI: New England Now was developed as a direct response to convening findings with funding from the Boston Foundation, the Doris Duke Charitable Foundation, and the Aliad Fund at the Boston Foundation.

 The New England Foundation for the Arts (NEFA) and the Chicago Dancemakers Forum are partnering in 2015-17 to produce the Regional Dance Development Initiative (RDDI) Chicago with funding from The Reva and David Logan Foundation, and the John D. and Catherine T. MacArthur Foundation, The Richard H. Driehaus Foundation, Chicago Park District, and the Doris Duke Charitable Foundation.
 RDDI Chicago is designed to support professional development for Chicago-based dance makers, build connections that will nourish dance artists, and develop the overall capacity and infrastructure of the Chicago dance community.